 We are currently enrolling patients in PROPEL, a prospective observational study in children with achondroplasia.
 The study will establish annualized growth velocity, or AGV, for each child for a minimum period of six months.
-PROPEL is designed to provide baseline measurements for children that we anticipate enrolling in PROPEL 2, an ongoing Phase 2 study of low-dose infigratinib.
+PROPEL is designed to provide baseline measurements for children that we anticipate enrolling in either PROPEL 2, an ongoing Phase 2 study of low-dose infigratinib, or in an anticipated Phase 3 trial to follow.

 PROPEL 2 is designed as an open-label, dose-escalation and expansion trial in children with achondroplasia prior to growth plate closure.
 The primary objective of this study is to assess safety and tolerability in children with achondroplasia.
 Secondary objectives will include PK analyses, change in growth velocity, and assessment of quality of life.
-We anticipate that we will report initial data from PROPEL 2 in the second half of 2022.